chrisjowen/facebex/README.md

 # facebex
-Full implementation for communicating with Facebook Graph API
+Full SDK implementation for communicating with Facebook Graph API in Elixir.